 The Skate Canada Sectionals are the first of the Skate Canada qualifying competitions.
-Skaters can compete in events from Pre-Novice to Senior (Juvenile is optional).
-Those who finish in the top four places (8 places in Quebec) in the Pre-Novice, Novice, Junior and Senior events are eligible to compete at the Canadian Qualifying Event (Challenge).
-Each of the 13 Sectional events takes place in November.
-Skate Canda PEI holds its Sectional event in partnership with Skate Canada New Brunswhick.
+Skaters can compete in events from Pre-Juvenile to Senior.
+Those who finish in the top three places and meet the minimum technical score in Pre-Novice, Novice, Junior and Senior events are eligible to compete at the Canadian Qualifying Event (Challenge).
+Each of the Sections across the country hold Sectional events in November to qualify determined number of entries.
+Skate Canda PEI holds its Sectional event in partnership with Skate Canada New Brunswhick & Skate Canada Nova Scotia.

 Where Do I Go From Here?

 There are a number of options once a skater decides that the Competitive Program may not be the Program for them.
 Skaters may choose to enter Skate Canada’s STARSkate Program or participate on a Synchronized Skating team.
 Others who are leaving the Competitive Program to pursue other interests may be interested in becoming coaches, evaluators, judges, technical specialist, technical controller or data specialists.
 Others may choose to participate on a varsity skating team (if offered), or continue to skate and compete as an adult member of the Association.